Updated March 2018

 First, you can fight recent tickets in Court either by contesting the tickets yourself or contacting an attorney.
 Generally, as many as 50 percent of parking and traffic tickets are dismissed when they are fought in Court; however, fighting tickets can take money and time.
 Each ticket may have a different time frame where you can appeal or contest the ticket, so it is important to contact a local attorney who is familiar with the traffic rules in your state.

-But I don’t have money to pay my tickets, what should I do?
+But I don’t have money to pay my license suspension or violation fees, what should I do?

 In many states, individuals can appear in Court to ask for fines to be reduced or for the Court to order an alternative payment plan.
 Some Courts allow for hardship payment plans where you can pay a portion of your tickets each month if you cannot afford to pay the full amount up front.
 These payment plans often include interest or a separate fee, but that may be a small price to pay if your license is reinstated and you are able to drive to work.

 What all of these options have in common is that you should not ignore past due tickets and that there are solutions.
-If you need help with past due traffic tickets, contact a local traffic attorney to learn more about your options.
+If you need help with past due traffic tickets, ask a lawyer to learn more about your options.